stone-payments/sdk-ios/README_en.md

 #### amount (NSNumber)

 Required Property.
 It is the value and can not contain decimal separator.
-For example: In case the transaction has a value of `R$ 56.45` the amount will be a `NSNumber` containing the value `5645`.
+For example: in case the transaction has a value of `R$ 56.45` the amount will be a `NSNumber` containing the value `5645`.

 #### type (STNTransactionTypeSimplified)